cavargasru/r-on-gcp/01-setup/set-gcp-project.md

 ## Download a service acount key JSON file

-1. Open the the API & SERVICES screen.
+1. Open the API & SERVICES screen.
 <walkthrough-menu-navigation sectionid="API_SECTION"></walkthrough-menu-navigation>
 2. In the left nav, click [Credentials][spotlight-credentials-menu]
 3. Look for the [Create credentials][spotlight-create-credentials-menu] dropdown to create a key.
 Click the ```Service account key``` option in the dropdown menu.